 A film based on The Man Who Knew Infinity was shot in England and India this past summer, and is now in post-production.
 Dev Patel plays Ramanujan, Jeremy Irons plays G. H. Hardy.
 The screenwriter and director is Matt Brown.
-Producers are Edward R. Pressman, Prashita Chaudhary of Cinemorphic Entertainment, Jim Young of Animus Films, and Sofia Sondervan of Dutch Tilt Film.
+Producers are Edward R. Pressman, Jim Young of Animus Films, and Sofia Sondervan of Dutch Tilt Film.

 On an Irish Island has won the 2012 Michael J. Durkan Prize for Books on Language and Culture, awarded by the American Conference for Irish Studies